 However, if the landlord has provided a television to the rental property then the burden of responsibility shifts, and both the landlord and the tenant can be held responsible.

-If a landlord does provide a television set used at the rental property then they should make clear whose responsibility the TV licence is by writing this as a clause to the tenancy agreement.
+If a landlord does provide a television set used at the rental property then they should make clear whose responsibility the television licence is by writing this as a clause to the tenancy agreement.
 This won’t necessarily completely indemnify the landlord, but it will go a long way if any dispute or fine occurs.

-The tenant responsibilty for a TV licence
+The tenant responsibilty for a television licence

 Even when the televison is supplied by the landlord, it is also the responsibility of the tenant to check that the landlord has supplied a valid TV licence.